JonesKwameOsei/Automate-Azure-SQL-Database-Deployment-with-Terraform/README.md

 ## Conclusion

 This project demonstrates how Terraform can be used to deploy Azure infrastructure and web applications in a consistent, scalable, and automated manner.
 By integrating Terraform with a CI/CD pipeline using GitHub Actions, you can streamline the deployment process and ensure that your Azure environment remains up-to-date and aligned with your codebase.

-Feel free to explore the Terraform configuration files and the GitHub Actions workflow to understand the implementation details and customize them to fit your specific requirements.